 This is an evidence-based course on the Motivational Enhancement and Cognitive Behavioral Therapy intervention.
 This course utilizes volume two of the Cannabis Youth Treatment series.
-A core curriculum in addiction studies for all practitioner levels.
+A core curriculum in addiction studies for mental health and addiction professionals.
 Appropriate course selection for those seeking to meet addiction certification education requirements.

 Available as a live course.
 Contact us for information.

 Developed by: Karen Albig Smith, LMFT, LCAS, MAC, CAP, SAP, SAE